First: Updates About Disney World Annual Passes

 Pirate Pass (Available only for Florida residents)

-This is a Florida resident only pass that has a lot of black out days and less park reservations allowed.
+This is a Florida resident only pass that has a lot of black out days (75), and less park reservations than the Sorcerer pass allowed.

 - Blackout dates: 75

 It has blackout days across most holidays.
-(In 2021 it was Christmas, New Years, Martin Luther King Jr Day weekend, President’s Day weekend, the week of St Patrick’s Day, Easter, Memorial Day weekend, 4th July weekend, Labor Day weekend, Columbus Day weekend and Thanksgiving).
+In prior years it was Christmas, New Years, Martin Luther King Jr Day weekend, President’s Day weekend, the week of St Patrick’s Day, Easter, Memorial Day weekend, 4th July weekend, Labor Day weekend, Columbus Day weekend and Thanksgiving.

 Pixie Dust Pass (Available only for Florida residents)